giovannigsilva/giovannigsilva/README.md

 ###

-<p align="left">I am an Software Developer with experience in C++ and ERP Systems.
-I am proficient in process optimization and corporate solution integration.
+<p align="left">I am an Software Developer with experience in C++ with ERP Systems.
 I have experience developing functionalities for critical systems using C++ and also with web development. <br>Always learning new things, and now trying to document it all here on GitHub before I forget! 😅</p>

 ###